ericenouen/99-balls/README.md

 I think that the biggest problem arises in the sheer quantity of states and actions, so anything to combat that would help the model perform much better.

-### Overall, I learned a ton from this project and I am really glad I got the opportunity to do it.
+### Overall, I learned a ton from this project and I am really glad I got the opportunity to work on it.